4.70 from 10 votes

 Is canned tuna good for you?

-When creating this recipe, ensure you make only the amount of servings you’ll eat in a week.
+Cold tuna pasta salad can last in the fridge for up to five days, just make sure you store the recipe in an airtight container.
+When making the recipe, ensure you make only the amount of servings you’ll eat in a week.
 You can split the recipe in half, if five servings are too many.

 If you tried this Healthy Tuna Pasta Salad recipe, it would be mean so much to me if you could leave a review & a star rating to let me know how you found it!
 I love hearing about your experiences – it motivates me to keep creating more and more recipes for you guys 💛 Let’s get cooking! – Mimi x